noxiryma/pp2_js_rpsls/README.md

 - A hover over feature for the button selection with the title of the choice the user is about to make
 - A best of 3 games result so the user is encouraged to stay on the page longer
 - For the video to end when clicked out of the modal rather than for it to keep playing in the background
 - For more than one player to be able to compete.
-This could be another button for the user to press which links with another person to play against on the game.

 [ Return to table of contents ](#table-of-contents)